Human Papillomavirus (HPV) Infection

 • Topical medications (eg, with antimitotics or interferon inducers)

 No treatment of anogenital warts is completely satisfactory, and relapses are frequent and require retreatment.
-In immunocompetent patients, genital warts may resolve without treatment.
+In immunocompetent patients, genital warts often resolve without treatment.
 In immunocompromised patients, warts may be less responsive to treatment.

 Genital warts may be treated with